dvc0310/dashboard/data_prep/docs/FinancialDataTransformer.md

 ## Overview

 The `FinancialDataTransformer` class is specifically designed for loading, cleaning, and preparing financial data related to property, plant, and equipment (PP&E).
-This documentation outlines the functions and processes involved in transforming financial data to ensure it is ready for analysis and integration with other data sources.

 ## Methods Detail